logicalbee/logicalbee.github.io/tech/_posts/2019-01-09-gatsby-ads-google.md

 ---
 layout: post
 title: Add Google Adsense with Gatsby
-description: Add Google Adsense with Gatsby, Gatsby is a free and open source framework based on React, Gatsby helps to build blazing fast and reliable webapps.
+summary: Add Google Adsense with Gatsby, Gatsby is a free and open source framework based on React, Gatsby helps to build blazing fast and reliable webapps.
 permalink: /add-google-adsense-with-gatsby
 ---